Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Abstract

 \section{Abstract}

-We introduce a Fourier-based fast algorithm for Gaussian process regression.
+We introduce a Fourier-based fast algorithm for Gaussian process regression in low dimensions.
 It approximates a translationally-invariant covariance kernel by complex exponentials on an equispaced Cartesian frequency grid of $M$ nodes.
 This results in a weight-space $M\times M$ system matrix with Toeplitz structure, which can thus be applied to a vector in $\bigO(M \log{M})$ operations via the fast Fourier transform (FFT), independent of the number of data points $N$.
 The linear system can be set up in $\bigO(N + M \log{M})$ operations using nonuniform FFTs.
 This enables efficient massive-scale regression via an iterative solver, even for kernels with fat-tailed spectral densities (large $M$).
-We include a rigorous error analysis of the kernel approximation, the resulting accuracy (relative to ``exact'' GP regression), and the condition number.
+We provide bounds on both kernel approximation and posterior mean errors.
 Numerical experiments for squared-exponential and Mat\'ern kernels in one, two and three dimensions often show 1--2 orders of magnitude acceleration over state-of-the-art rank-structured solvers at comparable accuracy.
 Our method allows 2D Mat\'ern-$\sfrac{3}{2}$ regression from $N=10^9$ data points to be performed in 2 minutes on a standard desktop, with posterior mean accuracy $10^{-3}$.
 This opens up spatial statistics applications 100 times larger than previously possible.